-A Pulitzer Prize-winning author and the son of a Negro Baseball League umpire are among the highlights at Lynchburg College during Black History Month.
+A Pulitzer Prize-winning author and the son of a Negro Baseball League umpire are among the highlights at University of Lynchburg during Black History Month.

 Feb.
 5, 7 p.m.
 Memorial Ballroom, Hall Campus Center